We compare what's there to find the best deals for you.

 You're now signed up.
 Great deals will soon be delivered to your inbox.

 The majority of cheap flights to Faro leave from London.
-British Airways, Norwegian Air, easyJet and Monarch all flying non-stop from London Gatwick (LGW).
+British Airways, Norwegian Air, easyJet all flying non-stop from London Gatwick (LGW).
 British Airways flights also depart daily from London Heathrow (LHR), London City Airport (LCY) and London Stansted (STN).

 Elsewhere, Ryanair operates cheap non-stop routes from Manchester (MAN), Leeds Bradford (LBA), Liverpool (LPL) and Birmingham (BHX), as well as London Stansted (STN).
 Rival budget carrier easyJet also departs from Belfast (BFS), Bristol (BRS), Glasgow (GLA), Liverpool (LPL), London Luton (LTN), London Southend (SEN) and Newcastle (NCL).

 Fancy turning your trip into a multi-centre holiday?
 Lisbon is a great place to break up your journey.
 Some of TAP Portugal’s flights from London Heathrow to Faro have an 11-hour 30-minute layover in the country’s capital.
 So, why not take the chance to check out its gothic glamour, colourful nightlife and perhaps even sample the city’s famous bacalhau (dried salted cod) before continuing on to the Algarve?

 More than 300 days of sunshine a year make Faro an attractive destination any time of the year, with the busiest tourist period running from March to October.
 And as the only airport in the Algarve, Faro Airport can get particularly crowded at this time of year.

 While this shouldn’t affect you too much on the way out, make sure you’re prepared upon return and allow extra time for checking in at the airport.